 Feminized seeds are cannabis seeds genetically modified to give rise to only female plants.
 These seeds have drastically changed the operations of marijuana growers.
 Feminized seeds have helped growers to increase the ratio of female to male plants, boosting the yield.
 Developing female marijuana plants is a process that took time, read on to find out more.

-1. The History of Feminized Cannabis Seeds
+1. The History of Feminized marijuana

 The development of feminized marijuana seeds started with the Dutch Passion experiment done in 1999.
-In this experiment, 15 strains of feminized seeds were cultivated, and the researchers started with 30 seeds of each variety.
+In this experiment, 15 strains of were cultivated, and the researchers started with 30 seeds of each variety.
 The aims of the experiment were:

 • Determining the ratio of male, hermaphroditic, and female plants.